jtracey93/PublicScripts/Azure/PowerShell/Enterprise-scale/README.md

     [string]
     $eslzAADSPNName = "",

-    [Parameter(Mandatory = $true, Position = 4, HelpMessage = "Do you want to reset the MDFC tiers to Free on each of the Subscriptions in scope?")]
+    [Parameter(Mandatory = $false, Position = 4, HelpMessage = "Do you want to reset the MDFC tiers to Free on each of the Subscriptions in scope?")]
     [bool]
     $resetMdfcTierOnSubs = $true
 )